 The Dominican Republic is a vacation hotspot in the Caribbean, with something for everyone.
 The Dominican Republic is one of the most popular destinations in the Caribbean for tourists worldwide, especially those from the US and Canada, since it’s so close.

 This exotic paradise offers beautiful beaches, zip-lining, hiking, diving, kite surfing, and more.
-Whale watching, snorkeling, scuba diving, and horseback riding are popular tourist activitiesOpens in a new tab..
+Whale watching, snorkeling, scuba diving, and horseback riding are popular tourist activities.
 The delicious local cuisine will put a pleasant smile on your face if it’s all about the food for you.

 Whether you prefer an Airbnb or an all-inclusive resort, there are fantastic options throughout the country, ideal for couples seeking a romantic getaway or families with children.